haacked/haacked.com/_posts/2019/2019-02-11-semver-collective.md

 So I reached out to folks from the various package managers that adhere to SemVer to some degree or other.

 I asked each package manager to provide a representative to start the initial group that would maintain SemVer from now on.
 Together, this group put together a document that describes the governance model and the RFC (request for comments) process that describes how changes to the SemVer spec will be made in the future.
-This governance document is now the `CONTRIBUTING.md` document for [semver/semver])(https://github.com/semver/semver) repository.
+This governance document is now the `CONTRIBUTING.md` document for [semver/semver](https://github.com/semver/semver) repository.

 These are the folks who have skin in the game when it comes to versioning.
 Package managers have immense importance to their respective software communities.
 I am excited to step down as the maintainer of SemVer and hand it off to these folks.

 With this in place, there is now a path for future changes to SemVer that don't rely on me unilaterally making a decision.

-* Steve Klabnik [wrote a post as a representative from Cargo](https://words.steveklabnik.com/what-s-next-for-semver), a package manager for Rust.

 ## Acknowledgments